You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 - Improves glycemia by lowering glucose response and increasing GLP-1 response.
 See Study.

-- Neutralizes enzyme inhibitors and reduces phytic acid (an anti-nutrient) that inhibits absorption of calcium, magnesium, iron, copper, and zinc.
+- Neutralizes enzyme inhibitors and reduces phytic acid (an anti-nutrient) that inhibits the absorption of calcium, magnesium, iron, copper, and zinc.

 Sprouted wheat is a healthy whole food alternative to eating empty white flour carbs.